 - Code of Ordinances

-- o Planning Commission
+- Planning Commission

-- o Economic Development Corporation
+- Economic Development Corporation

 - Floodplain Management

 - Volunteer Fire Department

 - Code Enforcement

-o City of Wharton Office of Emergency Management
+City of Wharton Office of Emergency Management

 An assessment of all planning partners' regulatory, technical, and financial capabilities to implement hazard mitigation actions is presented in Chapter 7.
 Many of these relevant plans, studies, and regulations are cited in the capability assessment.